 Experts like Daniel Koehler have warned that even if a tiny minority of members of the armed forces are attracted to extremist ideologies—be that the radical right or Islamist extremism— their military training can make them deadlier if they were to carry out a terrorist attack.
 Security forces across the world have taken well note of this and have unveiled different strategies to counter it, from closing entire military units like in Germany to implementing hateful conduct policy to help detect those who harbor extremist sympathies in Canada.

 Security forces need to put measures in place to properly vet, investigate and suspend members of its ranks who show extreme-right wing sympathies, while determining whether the problem is being exacerbated from the inside by pockets of extremists or from outside by extremist organizations actively targeting members.
 Given the scale of the problem, there is no room for complacency.

-Cristina Ariza is a Policy and Practitioner Fellow at CARR and an Associate Professor of Sociology of Education at the University of Cyprus.
+Cristina Ariza is a Policy and Practitioner Fellow at CARR and a Research Analyst at Tony Blair Institute for Global Change.
 See full profile here.

 © Cristina Ariza.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).